Nvidia GeForce RTX 3080: release date, price, specs

 RTX 3080 specs

 Nvidia claim that the RTX 3080 is twice as fast as the outgoing RTX 2080, and you can sort of it see why from its official specs.
 Nvidia haven’t released all of the RTX 3080 specs just yet, such as the memory speed or memory bandwidth, but I’ve listed the key specs they’ve announced below.
-It has more than double the number of CUDA cores as the RTX 2080, and it also more memory, too – 10GB of the faster GDDR6X variety rather than 8GB of regular GDDR6.
+It has more than double the number of CUDA cores as the RTX 2080, and it also has more memory, too – 10GB of the faster GDDR6X variety rather than 8GB of regular GDDR6.

 RTX 3080 specs